trip2eee/compiler/doc/grammar_parser.md

 NON_TERMINAL2 :
     SYMBOL1 {
-        # action to be done when symbol1 is read
+        # embedded action to be done when symbol1 is read
     }
     SYMBOL2 {
         # action to be done when symbols are reduced to NON_TERMINAL2